Proud to be

 It is important to choose the right hosting because the live or dead of our blogs is depending on them.
 If the hosting server often goes down or slow, it will greatly impact the quality of our blog.
-So, take some times to do research on the recommended hosting company before you invest your time and money in there.
+So, take some time to do research on the recommended hosting company before you invest your time and money in there.
 For myself, I have been happy so far with SiteGround.
-No matter which hosting company you choose, I suggest to always start from the lowest plan and upgrade as you see the need.
+No matter which hosting company you choose, I suggest always starting from the lowest plan and upgrading as you see the need.

 #4 To Choose the Right Theme